OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 Reducing the lifetime of session identifiers and tokens to a minimum decreases the likelihood of a successful account hijacking attack.
 The scope for this test case is to validate that the application has a logout functionality and it effectively terminates the session on client and server side or invalidates a stateless token.

-One of the most common errors done when implementing a logout functionality is simply not destroying the session object or invalidating the token on server side.
+One of the most common errors when implementing a logout functionality is to not destroy the session on the server-side.
 This leads to a state where the session or token is still alive even though the user logs out of the application.
 If an attacker gets in possession of valid authentication information he can continue using it and hijack a user account.

 Many mobile apps do not automatically logout a user, because of customer convenience by implementing stateless authentication.
 There should still be a logout function available within the application and this should work accordingly to best practices by also destroying the access and refresh token on client and server side.
 Otherwise this could lead to another authentication bypass in case the refresh token is not invalidated.

 ##### Static Analysis

-If server side code is available, verify that the session is being terminated or token invalidated as part of the logout functionality.
+If server side code is available, verify that the session is terminated as part of the logout functionality.
 The check needed here will be different depending on the technology used.
 Here are different examples on how a session can be terminated in order to implement a proper logout on server side:

 - Spring (Java) -  http://docs.spring.io/spring-security/site/docs/current/apidocs/org/springframework/security/web/authentication/logout/SecurityContextLogoutHandler.html
 - Ruby on Rails -  http://guides.rubyonrails.org/security.html